itakouna/backend-challenge-trip-extraction/README.md

 - to run stream processor, you need to pass

 ## Test coverage
-- You can check test coverage under [a relative link](htmlcov/index.html)
+- You can check test coverage under [htmlcov/index.html](htmlcov/index.html)
 - You can run test coverage
   `pytest -v --cov=.  tests/`